Phoenix Scaffolding Accident Attorneys

 There is no way to prevent accidents from occurring completely, but there are basic steps contractors can take to reduce the likelihood of an injury.
 Companies should regularly perform the following maintenance activities to keep their scaffolds safe.

-- Make sure that scaffolds are free of debris, tools, and liquids that can cause slips and falls.
+- Make sure that scaffolds are free of debris, tools (such as nailguns), and liquids that can cause slips and falls.

 - Have a trained professional inspect the scaffold at least once a day.